esi-neuroscience/syncopy/doc/source/quickstart/quickstart.rst

 Multitapered Fourier Analysis
 ------------------------------

 `Multitaper methods <https://en.wikipedia.org/wiki/Multitaper>`_ allow for frequency smoothing of Fourier spectra.
 Syncopy implements the standard `Slepian/DPSS tapers <https://en.wikipedia.org/wiki/Window_function#DPSS_or_Slepian_window>`_ and provides a convenient parameter, the *taper smoothing frequency* ``tapsmofrq`` to control the amount of one-sided spectral smoothing in Hz.
-To perform a multi-tapered Fourier analysis with 2Hz spectral smoothing, we simply do:
+To perform a multi-tapered Fourier analysis with 2Hz spectral smoothing (1Hz two sided), we simply do:

 .. code-block::